AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Double Stochastics (DSS)
 ### Description
-The Double Smoothed Stochastic (DSS) was developed by W. Blau.
-It is a double-smoothed stochastic indicator.
-After some time, it was further developed by W. Bressert as a variant of the double-smoothed stochastic.
-This indicator reacts more sensitively towards smaller changes in the price movements and produces more signals than the one developed by Blau.
-The Bressert version exemplifies extreme zones with more clarity than the Blau version.
+William Blau was the developer of the Double Smoothed Stochastic (DSS), which is a double-smoothed stochastic indicator.
+After a while, it was improved upon by Walter Bressert as a variation of the double-smoothed stochastic.
+Smaller changes in the price movements cause this indicator to react more sensitively, and it also produces more signals than the one Blau developed.
+The Bressert version therefore also illustrates extreme zones more clearly than the Blau version.

-Irrespective of the various calculation methods, the DSS always remains within a scale of 0 to 100.
-The extreme zones are the same in the developed stochastics as the original stochastics.
-The upper extreme area is marked at 80 and the lower extreme zone at 20.
-These values cannot be changed.
-For many applications, it is smart to add an additional middle line at 50 and to adapt this to the necessary circumstances.
+Regardless of the various calculation methods used, the DSS always stays within a scale of 0 to 100.
+The extreme zones in the developed stochastics are the same as for the original stochastics.
+The upper extreme area is marked at 80, and the lower extreme zone at 20 - these values cannot be changed.
+For many applications, it is wise to include an additional middle line at 50, and to adapt this to the circumstances as needed.

 ### Interpretation
 Values above 80 are seen as overbought, and below 20 as oversold.
 In addition, signals are produced by the signal line’s behavior and movements into and out of the extreme zones.